Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

     send Pump_Garden ON

-## Obtain the credentials
+## Obtain the Credentials

-Before you can integrate OpenHAB with Google calendar you must have a Google API Console project.
+Before you can integrate OpenHAB with Google Calendar you must have a Google API Console project.

 * Login to [https://console.developers.google.com](https://console.developers.google.com)
 * From the project drop-down, select an existing project  , or create a new one by selecting **Create a new project**.
 * In the sidebar under "API Manager", select Credentials, then select the OAuth consent screen tab.